My flesh and my heart may fail,

 when I saw the prosperity of the wicked.

-but their strength is firm.
+but their strength is solid.

 5 They are free from burdens of men,

-neither are they plagued like other men.
+and they are not plagued with troubles like other men.

 6 Therefore pride is like a chain around their neck.